White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox and Andrew Vaughn will hit the field against the Oakland Athletics and JJ Bleday on Friday at 9:40 PM ET, at Oakland-Alameda County Coliseum.
+The Oakland Athletics and Tony Kemp square off against Andrew Vaughn and the Chicago White Sox on Saturday, in the second game of a three-game series at Oakland-Alameda County Coliseum.

-The White Sox are favored in this one, at -155, while the underdog Athletics have +130 odds to upset.
+The White Sox are the favorite in this one, at -200, while the underdog Athletics have +165 odds to win.
+The total is 8.5 runs for this game (with -110 odds on the over and -110 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.